Chen-Portfolio/Predicting-Customer-Purchase-Revenue/README.md

 This project is mainly divided into five steps:

-1.`Feature Engineering` in this part, based on existed columns and the target variable "Revenue", new columns such as "Revenue", "Year", "Days_Since, and "Avg_Order_Cost" were created in order to generate features which are more correlated to the target variable.
+1.`Feature Engineering`, in this part, based on existed columns and the target variable "Revenue", new columns such as "Revenue", "Year", "Days_Since, and "Avg_Order_Cost" were created in order to generate features which are more correlated to the target variable.

 2. `Examining correlationship among features`, in this part, both pairplot and heatmap were applied to display the distribution and correlaionship visually of each variable and with each other variable.